hyperspy/hyperspy/doc/user_guide/model.rst

     >>> s = hs.signals.Signal1D(np.arange(300).reshape(30, 10))
     >>> m = s.create_model() # Creates the 1D-Model and assign it to m

-Similarly A :py:class:`~.models.model2d.Model2D` can be created for data in the :py:class:`~._signals.signal2d.Signal2D` class using the :py:meth:`~._signals.signal2d.Signal2D.create_model` method:
+Similarly, a :py:class:`~.models.model2d.Model2D` can be created for data in the :py:class:`~._signals.signal2d.Signal2D` class using the :py:meth:`~._signals.signal2d.Signal2D.create_model` method: